 In 2005, Mayor Gavin Newsom and the San Francisco Arts Commission encouraged BRAF to collaborate with the San Francisco’s Hayes Valley community and artist David Best to create an interactive ‘Temple.’
-Best, known for his breathtaking and poignant temples at the Burning Man event, and his crew created a temple in recognition of the Hayes Valley community.
+Known for his breathtaking and poignant temples at the Burning Man event, Best and his crew created a temple in recognition of the Hayes Valley community.

 The Hayes Green Temple by David Best and the 2004 Temple Crew

 Reclaimed scrap wood from toy construction 25’H x 15’W x 15’D

 The Hayes Valley Temple quickly became a cherished focal point for the community, providing a beautiful space that inspired connection, dialog and civic pride.
 The Temple became BRAF’s model of how artists, city officials and community members can collaborate to create meaningful work, specific to the needs of their community.
 Since 2005, BRAF has run with this model, successfully enlisting artists, many recognizable from their work at Burning Man, to create or install their work in public spaces.

 20 years prior to the Temple’s installation, the 500 block of Hayes Street was one the most blighted in the city.
 A portion of the elevated Central Freeway, closed and condemned after the Loma Prieta earthquake in 1989, once stood at the site of Patricia’s Green, sheltering a myriad of illegal and dangerous activities.

 The destruction of the freeway and construction of Patricia’s Green brought new hope to the neighborhood and, with the installation of The Hayes Green Temple, BRAF was instrumental in ushering in a new sense of civic pride.
 The City of San Francisco initiated a revitalization effort, and enlisted the leadership of BRAF and the San Francisco Arts Commission in the establishment of public art as vital means of generating civic pride and engagement.